 - Ovarian cancer is slightly more common among women who take hormone replacement therapy (HRT) even for short amounts of time, according to the largest analysis of the subject to date.
-This attracted a huge amount of media coverage, and here’s our news report on the study.
+This attracted a huge amount of media coverage.

 - Our scientists found that nine in 10 people think that cancer screening is ‘almost always a good idea’, despite the fact that a far lower proportion actually attend screening when invited.
 But people were also much less knowledgeable about the risks of screening.
 Here’s the press release, and one of the research team wrote this article for The Conversation.